DevExpress-Examples/winforms-scheduler-drag-drop-appointments-from-grid/Readme.md

 <!-- default badges end -->
 # Drag and Drop Appointments from the Grid Control to Scheduler using SchedulerDragData

-This example demonstrates how to drag appointments from the `GridView` and drop them to the `SchedulerControl` using [SchedulerDragData](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraScheduler.SchedulerDragData).
+This example demonstrates how to drag appointments from the `GridView` and drop them onto the `SchedulerControl` using [SchedulerDragData](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraScheduler.SchedulerDragData).

 ## See Also